Dyce Head Light: Educational and tourism value

 Today, Dyce Head Light serves both its practical function as an active aid to navigation and its cultural role as a historic landmark accessible to the public.
 The lighthouse grounds are open daily until sunset, with a public footpath providing access around the tower and affording views of Penobscot Bay and the surrounding coastline.

 The lighthouse's proximity to Maine Maritime Academy, located less than a mile away, provides educational opportunities for students studying maritime history, navigation, and marine sciences.
 The academy's presence in Castine creates a natural connection between the historic maritime past represented by the lighthouse and contemporary maritime education and research.

 Current status

 Dyce Head Light remains an active aid to navigation under Coast Guard oversight, exhibiting a white flash every six seconds from its 250-millimeter optic.
 The lighthouse property is owned and maintained by the Town of Castine, which continues to rent the keeper's dwelling to help fund ongoing preservation efforts.

 The lighthouse is easily accessible to visitors via Route 166 (Battle Avenue) in Castine.
 While the keeper's dwelling is privately occupied, the lighthouse grounds are open to the public, and a footpath allows visitors to walk around the tower and enjoy views of Penobscot Bay and the approach to Castine Harbor.

-As both a functional lighthouse and a historic landmark, Dyce Head Light continues to serve the maritime community while preserving an important chapter in Maine's rich coastal heritage for future generations.
+As both a functional lighthouse and a historic landmark, Dyce Head Light continues to serve the maritime community while preserving an important chapter in Maine's coastal heritage for future generations.